 Award winning brews at this brewpub and music venue where touring bands and local acts take to the stage.
 A locally sourced artisan menu rounds it out.

 The crew at WISEACHRE aim to create a top-notch brewery experience in their hometown of Memphis, TN, and are committed to top quality, uniquely flavorful beer.
 Grab one of their seven year-round beers, such as the Tiny Bomb Pilsner, or choose from their rotating seasonal lines and specialties.

 Meddlesome Brewing Company (Cordova, TN)

 Great beer with always something new on the horizon.
 They even have house-made root beer and cream soda.

 Breweries in the Delta are few and far between, and this one prides itself for brewing beers that “flow steady and strong like the river they grew up on”.

 Beer with a southern drawl.
 Take a tour or enjoy a brew in the tap room where you feel right in the midst of the brewing operation.

-For a true Southern beer with ingredients harvested in the south ranging from Louisiana honey to Carolina malt.
+For a true Southern beer with ingredients harvested in the south ranging in a variety of lagers, blondes, IPAs and stouts.